obecker/decycle/plugin-gradle/README.md

 * `excluding`
   defines ant style string patterns for the classes that should be excluded (default: none)

-* `ignore`
+* `ignoring`
   defines a dependency (or an ant style string pattern for a set of dependencies) that should be ignored when checking cycle (and other) constraints on the analyzed classes (default none).
   This setting differs from `excluding` as the ignored dependency is not excluded from the dependency graph (i.e. it is present in the report).
-Multiple ignored dependencies can be configured by using `ignore` multiple times.
+Multiple ignored dependencies can be configured by using `ignoring` multiple times.
   Ignored dependencies might be useful if you introduce decycle to an existing project and don't want to resolve all existing cyclic dependencies at once.
-  Technically the parameter for `ignore` is a map with the following two keys, both are optional:
+  Technically the parameter for `ignoring` is a map with the following two keys, both are optional:
     * `from:` defines the source of the dependency (default: all)
     * `to`: defines the target of the dependency (default: all)